the biggest thing that has happened in the world, in my life, in our

 Had you spent your entire life growing crops and raising animals on your great-grandfather’s farm, would you leave it to wither and die because a foreign soldier demanded it?

 Not one of the succession of dictators we supported in South Vietnam was elected or would have been elected in this temporary subdivision of a country almost five millennia old.
-South Vietnam was a division created by France as a last-ditch effort to legitimize their appointed leadership in the colony and to make a second withdrawal easier.
+South Vietnam was created by France as a last-ditch effort to legitimize their appointed leadership in the colony and to make a second withdrawal easier.
 Ho Chi Minh was a communist, but he was primarily a nationalist and might have been the likely winner of a fair election in South Vietnam.
 His lifelong opposition was to foreign occupation and control, including the Communists.

 We were not fighting for freedom or democracy.
 We were not fighting to stop the spread of Communism, though we thought we were.
 We were fighting because we were naïve and uninformed and we wanted to stay that way.
 We were fighting because it made us feel powerful and in control and somehow virtuous.
 Like the Nazis of Germany, we saluted our flag and listened to our speeches and were carried away by the belief in ourselves, our causes, and our good intentions which, though undoubtedly heartfelt, never created (or could have created) the benefits they promised.